 He walked to the closet and slid the door open.
 The box was not particularly big, though it would be burdensome to drag along indefinitely.

 Engraved letters in the lid said, 'Survival-Kit - use in emergency only', Christiansen snickered slightly and opened the box.

 The stone ax was of exquisite quality, the knife as well.
 Arrowheads and spearheads of stone, lay finely sorted in small compartments.

 Wood chips, light tinder-wood, plus a couple of flint stones with a couple of fire-sticks for lighting fires, had their own compartment.

 A string for a bow and a few fishing lines, all made from naturally occurring fiber, were neatly rolled up in convenient compartments and hooks fashioned from real fish-bone were included in the kit as well.

-There was even an assortment of herbs and spices, plus a thin ceramic tablet with writings on survival and general ailments, plus notwithstanding a wood framed looking glass — lastly a stone knife of exquisite design.
+There was even an assortment of herbs and spices, some seeds, plus a thin ceramic tablet with writings on survival and general ailments, plus notwithstanding a wood framed looking glass — lastly a stone knife of exquisite design.

 George had thought of everything, and it was everything needed, civilization in a box.